jacobszmon/Git-Info-Pages/docs/05-Creating-Using-And-Merging-Branches/05-Creating-Using-And-Merging-Branches.md

 git checkout <branch-name>
 ```

-Switching branches will move you to the branch that you want to work in.
-Making commits in that branch keeps all your commits to that branch and nowhere else.

 Create and switch in a single command:

 ```
 git checkout -b <branch-name>
 ```

-The fastest way to create and switch branches.

 ## Merging Branches